Evanjalin-K/React-Task-04-Router-Web-Page/README.md

    1. Created eight jsx components: the App.jsx, Home.jsx, Fsd.jsx, Ds.jsx, Cs.jsx, Career.jsx, and Footer.jsx.
 Each component has a separate CSS file.
    2. By clicking the option in the nav bar, it will take us to the respective route path.
    3. Responsive web page router design.
-   4. Kindly Get the code above.
+   4. Kindly get the code above.